langurmonkey/website-source/content/blog/2023/jpegxl-vs-avif.md

 ## Methodology

-I have selected three different test images to run through both the JPEG XL and the AVIF encoders:
+I have selected five different test images to run through both the JPEG XL and the AVIF encoders:

 - **Flag** --- a sunset with a smooth red-yellow gradient in the sky and a quiet sea with lots of detail.
 There is a flag in the foreground, which is mostly black due to it being lit from behind.
 {{< fig src="/img/2023/02/jxl-avif/flag-s.jpg" class="fig-center" width="50%" title="Flag.
 Taken from free-images.com, downsampled to full HD and losslessly saved to PNG." loading="lazy" >}}